Home – Slip and Fall– Premises Liability

-The reason that you were at the business location or on the commercial property at the time that you were injured and hurt is a big deal in Florida accident law.
-If you were a criminal there to rob the store, for example, then Florida law doesn’t give you as much right to be paid for damages sustained while you are at the commercial location as if you were an invited guest or paying customer.
+Your status at the time you were hurt at a business location or on commercial property is an essential element under Florida’s premises liability law.
+If you were a criminal trying to rob the store, for example, then Florida law doesn’t give you much right to get compensation for your injuries; certainly nowhere near the same rights as if you were an invited guest (business invitee) or paying customer.

-Evidence that an injured victim must be prepared to show is that he or she was on the property as an invitee, licensee, or even foreseeable trespasser; therefore proving he was due a legal duty by the defendant.
+An injury victim could be asked to show that he or she was on the property as an invitee, licensee, or even foreseeable trespasser in order to recover compensation.

-Invitees or invited licensees are those folk who at the time and place of the accident were invited on the premises owned by or in possession of the defendant.
-You are invited when you enter and remain on the property at their invitation, which can be express or reasonably implied from the circumstances.
+Invitees or invited licensees are those people who at the time and place of the accident were invited on the premises; premises that were owned by or in possession of the defendant.
+You are considered to be “invited” when you enter and remain on the property at the invitation of the business owner, which can be expressed or reasonably implied from the circumstances.
+Examples here are large retail stores (Walmart, Target, Home Depot, Lowes) or grocery stores (Publix and Winn Dixie).
 See, Byers v.
 Gunn, 81 So.2d 723 (Fla.
-1955); Crutchfield v.
-Adams, 152 So.2d 808 (Fla.
-1st DCA 1963); Seaboard Air Line Railroad.
-Co. v.
-Branham, 99 So.2d 621 (Fla.
-3d DCA 1958).
+1955).

 However, that duty extends only if the presence of that uninvited person is known or reasonably foreseeable by the owner or possessor while the trespasser neither knew nor should have known of the dangerous condition and risk by the use of reasonable care.
 See, Cockerham v.
 Vaughan, Inc., 82 So.2d 890 (Fla.
 1955).

-If the defendant could not foresee that there was danger and that someone on the property might get hurt and injured there, then premises liability law will not hold that owner or possessor of the site of the accident responsible for damages, even if they are so serious that the victim ended up dying from injuries sustained in the accident.
+If a business owner could not foresee that there was danger and/or that someone on the property might get hurt, then Florida’s premises liability law will not hold that owner or possessor of the site of the accident responsible for damages.
+This is true even if the victim’s injuries are so serious that the victim ended up dying from injuries sustained in the accident.

-Foreseeability of harm is a legal doctrine that is critical to every premises liability claim.
-If the danger or risk of harm was not foreseeable, then there was no legal duty.
-If there was no duty, then the defendant cannot be shown to be in breach.
+Under the foreseeability doctrine, if danger or risk of harm is not foreseeable, then there is no legal duty owed to someone who gets hurt on their property or business premises.
+If there was no duty, then the defendant cannot be in breach.

 Foreseeability clearly is crucial in defining the scope of the general duty placed on every person to avoid negligent acts or omissions.
 Florida, like other jurisdictions, recognizes that a legal duty will arise whenever a human endeavor creates a generalized and foreseeable risk of harming others.
 As we have stated: